gambit/gambit/lib/_syntax/README.md

     Investigate the non-linear comportment of
     `define-macro`.
-The problem might be arising from a poor handling of top-level macro definitions in local context.
+The problem might be arising from a poor handling of top-level macro definitions in local context (possible inersion in lookup order / cte construction).
     This could be due to a "deeper" problem, however.

 - Correctness
   - serialise compilation environements.